handsontable/handsontable/docs/content/guides/columns/column-width.md

 The content inside a cell will be wrapped if it doesn't fit the cell's width.

-## Setting the column width as a constant
+## Set the column width as a constant

 In this example we set the same width of `100px` for all columns across the entire grid.